a collection of notes on areas of personal interest

 To show something of the setting and character of the old Diwan Al-Amiri, this first photograph, one I took in the late nineteen seventies, is an aerial shot from the north-east.
 It shows what was then considered to be the important State grouping – the Diwan al-Amiri to the right, the Grand mosque, top left, and the Clock Tower, left centre.
 The building at the extreme left of the photograph and that in front of the clock tower and next to the small mosque, belonged to one of the important merchant families, the Darwish, who owned this part of Doha.
 The Foreign Ministry was developed on this lower site which, at the time the photograph was taken had been cleared and was being used as a football pitch.

-Here are two photographs which illustrate something of the character of the façade of the Diwan.
-This is the façade, with its continuous row of ogee-headed arches, that faces due east towards Doha’s central suq and has an extremely strong presence, as would have had the older buildings developed on this prominent site.
+Here are a group of photographs which illustrate something of the character of the façade of the Diwan.
+This is the external façade, with its continuous row of ogee-headed arches, that faces due east towards Doha’s central suq and has an extremely strong presence, as would have had the older buildings developed on this prominent site.
 The main entrance to the northern courtyard is on the left of the photograph and the ramps and steps said to have been modelled on a Scottish half-moon battery, in the foreground.
 These steps never had a real function other than dealing with the ground levels as there was no access allowed down to the small garden on the right to which they led, nor was the ramp ever used for vehicular access.
 By night the presence of the Diwan is even stronger due to the combination of its mass and the highly repetitive decorative arches.

 This aerial view of the south end of the Diwan al-Amiri, taken in 1972, gives a good idea of the arrangement of the complex.
 The older parts of the development lie to the left, the Diwan al-Amiri with its two courtyards, on the right.
 The Grand Mosque and Clock Tower are clearly seen, as is the east end of the Rayyan Road viewed feeding in bottom left.
 The south garden of the Diwan al-Amiri was always well maintained, but not used, again for security reasons.
 The area to the left, west, of the old Diwan al-Amiri is that on which the new Diwan al-Amiri was constructed.